The Ring (franchise): Films

-In 1998, Hideo Nakata made a new Japanese adaptation of the book in his film Ring (also known as The Ring or Ringu).
-The movie was a critical and commercial success, being credited with revolutionizing the J-horror genre and influencing many future films in the wider horror genre.
+In 1998, Hideo Nakata made a new Japanese adaptation of the book in his film Ring (also known as The Ring or its transliteration Ringu).
+The film was a critical and commercial success, being credited with revolutionizing the J-horror genre and influencing many future films in the wider horror genre.

 The first sequel to the 1998 film was Rasen (also known as The Spiral or simply Spiral).
 It was an adaptation of Spiral, Suzuki's sequel to his first Ring book.
 It was released on 31 January 1998, the same day as Ring.
-It was a critical and commercial failure compared with the first film.
-It was directed by George Lida, who had previously worked as the writer for the television film, Ring (1995).
+It was not received well by critics or audiences.
+It was directed by George Iida, who had previously worked as the writer for the television film, Ring (1995).

-A new sequel, Ring 2, was released in 1999.
+A replacement sequel, Ring 2, was released in 1999.
 The film continues the storyline of Ring (1998) and ignores the events of Spiral (1998) and many cast members from the original film return.
 Hideo Nakata also returned to direct.
 This was the first film in the franchise not based on any of Suzuki's novels.
-While not as critically well-received as the first film, the movie was a financial success, becoming the second-highest grossing Japanese film of 1999.
+While not as critically well-received as the first film, it was a financial success, becoming the second-highest grossing Japanese film of 1999.

 A prequel, Ring 0: Birthday, was released in 2000.
 The movie is based on the short story "Lemon Heart" from Suzuki's 1999 book, Birthday (the fourth book in the series).
-This film delved into a uniquely different mythos surrounding Sadako Yamamura and the cursed videotape.
+This film delved into a uniquely different mythos surrounding Sadako Yamamura and the cursed videotape than the novels, elaborated on from aspects introduced in the Nakata films.